We had no idea we’d make $103,457.98 our first year blogging.

 We discuss this process in more detail in Six-Figure Blogger, which is our course on creating and selling your own digital products and services.

 Chapter 10.
-Scale and Optimize
+Grow And Optimize

 Here comes the really FUN part!